Prakhar-002/LEETCODE/📚 Study 🎧 Plan 👨🏻‍💻/📦 SQL 50 - 🌽 Crack SQL Interview/🔬 Examine Thoroughly 🧬/07 Advanced String Functions & Regex & Clause/Day ➺ 46 🌽 196. Delete Duplicate Emails/README.md

 | id          | int     |
 | email       | varchar |

-id is the primary key (column with unique values) for this table.
+id is the primary key (column with unique values) for this table.</br>
-Each row of this table contains an email.
-The emails will not contain uppercase letters.
+Each row of this table contains an email. </br>The emails will not contain uppercase letters.

 ---